friedow/centerpiece/README.md

 - `$GIT_DIRECTORY`: The path to the git directory.
 - `$GIT_DIRECTORY_NAME`:  The name of the git directory.

+If `zoxide` integration is enabled, the plugin will sort your projects based on their respective `zoxide` scores.

 **Related config keys**

 ```yml